 Regardless of Isaac’s exact age, we know that Abraham was an old man at this time, and we know that Isaac was at least old enough to bear upon his back the wood for the offering (Gen. 22:6).
 It would seem indisputable that Isaac was physically stronger than his elderly father.
 Had Isaac wanted to resist what his father was doing, he certainly could have done so.
 But Isaac did not.
 He was in complete trust and obedience to his father’s will, even unto the point of death.
 We speak so much of Abraham’s faith during this crisis, let us not forget Isaac’s!

-“But [Jesus] made himself of no reputation, and took upon him the form of a servant, and was made in the likeness of men: And being found in fashion as a man, he humbled himself, and became obedient unto death, even the death of the cross.”
+“But [Jesus] emptied Himself, taking the form of a bond-servant, and being made in the likeness of men.
+Being found in appearance as a man, He humbled Himself by becoming obedient to the point of death, even death on a cross.”
 (Philippians 2:7-8)

 The details that make this incident on Mt.
 Moriah such a vivid portrait of the incident nearly two millenia later on Mt.
 Calvary are staggering.
 Both involve a father and a beloved, only begotten son whom the father does not withhold.
 Both sons are obedient unto their fathers, even unto death.
 Both sons are delivered unto death, as it were, and returned again to their fathers alive on the third day (Gen. 22:4).
 Both bore upon their own shoulders the “wood” upon which they would offer up their lives (Gen. 22:6, John 19:17).
 And both went willingly to the place of execution, esteeming their own lives not so precious as fulfilling the will of the Father.
 Tradition holds that “Mt.
 Moriah” was the actual mount upon which Solomon’s Temple would later be constructed.
 Consequently, the very same ridge upon which Isaac was offered up, Jesus would be offered up.
 All of these similarities lead me to believe that Isaac was very likely the precise same age as our Lord was at the time each was “sacrificed.”